 The purpose of these reviews is to analyze how your site is progressing after we’ve made on-page and off-page changes, and then to adjust accordingly depending on where we’re at.

-Even when things are progressing above expectations (which is usually the case with my clients), I’ll still be doing reviews to identify any strategies we can implement or modify.
+Even when things are progressing above expectations, I’ll still be doing reviews to identify any strategies we can implement or modify.

 I'm In, How Much Does It Cost?

 If you’ve read this far, I can only assume you’re at least a little bit interested in hiring me to do your SEO and increase your site’s organic traffic – that’s awesome.

 The next logical question is usually, “OK you clearly know what you’re doing, Mackenzie, so how much does it cost?”.